 Chippewa Falls is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Chippewa Falls is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Chippewa Falls who work in office and administrative support (11.70%), sales jobs (10.12%), and management occupations (8.32%).
+Overall, Chippewa Falls is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Chippewa Falls who work in office and administrative support (13.96%), sales jobs (9.84%), and management occupations (8.65%).

 Being a small city, Chippewa Falls does not have a public transit system used by locals to get to and from work.

-The education level of Chippewa Falls citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns: 21.13% of adults in Chippewa Falls have at least a bachelor's degree.
+The education level of Chippewa Falls citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.52% of adults 25 and older in Chippewa Falls have a college degree.

-The per capita income in Chippewa Falls in 2010 was $23,199, which is middle income relative to Wisconsin and the nation.
-This equates to an annual income of $92,796 for a family of four.
+The per capita income in Chippewa Falls in 2010 was $24,234, which is middle income relative to Wisconsin and the nation.
+This equates to an annual income of $96,936 for a family of four.
 However, Chippewa Falls contains both very wealthy and poor people as well.